Everything you need to know about program costs, billing, scholarships and financial aid for your global experience.

 Dialogue of Civilizations program costs: Northeastern tuition + DOC Fee

-The DOC Fee typically covers accommodations for the program duration, international security and emergency support, as well as some local transportation, excursions, and group meals.
+The DOC Fee typically covers accommodations for the program duration, as well as some local transportation, excursions, and group meals.

 We strongly recommend all students book refundable or flexible airfare.
 This will give you flexibility should you need to request a refund from the airline for any reason.
 You will be responsible for all costs associated with airfare, visas, etc. GEO cannot provide refunds for airfare or visas under any circumstances.